VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: Insights and Discussions

 \textbf{Controllability vs. Creativity.} Our evaluation results reveal a trade-off between \textit{Creativity} and \textit{Controllability}.
 Sora performs well in creative tasks but struggles with controllability, while the other models show the reverse pattern.
 This suggests that models emphasizing creativity and diversity are better at flexibly imagining novel content, but may be less capable of strictly and accurately following control signals.
 Alternatively, the Prompt Refiner used with the other three models may improve controllability by fine-graining the text at the expense of diversity.
 Sora’s internal prompt optimization appears to take a different approach.
 Going forward, prompt refinement strategies should consider not only precision but also the preservation of diversity, which is essential for creating open-ended content and simulating the distributions of the real world.

-\textbf{Physical Laws May Not Be So Challenging.} Physical reasoning is often seen as a difficult frontier in video generation.
-Yet, except for Sora-480p, the other models guided by the external Prompt Refiner performed relatively well in the \textit{Physics} dimension to some extent.
-This implies that even if models lack an inherent understanding of physical laws, a well-crafted prompt can guide them toward physically plausible outcomes.
-Thus, the primary challenge may not be physical reasoning itself, but rather achieving accurate text-video alignment.
-These insights highlight that the Prompt Refiner is more than a pre-processing tool; it is a critical component in enabling realistic simulation.
-Future refiners could explore more sophisticated strategies to offset limitations in model comprehension.
+\textbf{Prompting Partially Compensates for Physical Reasoning Gaps.} Physics is often challenging in video generation.
+However, with the exception of Sora-480p, models guided by the external Prompt Refiner demonstrated reasonably strong performance in the Physics dimension.
+This suggests that even without an inherent understanding of physical laws, models can be steered toward physically plausible outcomes through carefully designed prompts.
+Therefore, the core difficulty may lie less in physical reasoning itself, and more in achieving precise video-text alignment.

-\textbf{No-Impact Dimensions.} For dimensions that rely on model's intrinsic visual understanding and prior knowledge, like \textit{Human Fidelity}, \textit{Camera Motion}, \textit{Geometry}, and \textit{Commonsense}, we observe no consistent performance trend from models using different Prompt Refiners.
+\textbf{Limited Impact on Knowledge-Driven Dimensions.} For dimensions that rely on model's intrinsic visual understanding and prior knowledge, like \textit{Human Fidelity}, \textit{Camera Motion}, \textit{Geometry}, and \textit{Commonsense}, we observe no consistent performance trend from models using different Prompt Refiners.
 These aspects likely extend beyond the scope of logical inference or direct text-to-video mapping, limiting the Prompt Refiner’s influence.
 This suggests that success in these areas may depend less on prompt engineering and more on underlying data quality and model architecture.